lily4499/Node.js-App-Deployment-on-GKE-using-DockerHub/README.md

 ---

 ## 🌍 Real-World Scenario

-You’re a DevOps Engineer at a startup building a microservice architecture.
-Your task is to deploy a Node.js-based microservice to GKE using a container image hosted on DockerHub.
-This setup is often used in CI/CD pipelines for development and testing environments.
+> At **Data Service Group**, our development team needed a fast and scalable way to deploy a Node.js microservice for one of our internal analytics tools.
+We containerized the app using Docker, pushed the image to DockerHub, and deployed it to a Google Kubernetes Engine (GKE) cluster for seamless scaling and testing.
+This pipeline allowed us to test changes in a real cloud environment before promoting to production.
+By leveraging Kubernetes manifests, we ensured consistent and repeatable deployments across environments, significantly reducing onboarding time for new engineers and accelerating our release cycles.

 ---